 Users can add their own tags to resources in any search or browse results list.
-These tags go into the resource's metadata, so any user can find a resource with a given tag by either clicking on that tag within a resource's listing; entering it into the simple search box; or selecting Tag in advanced search and entering the tag in the search box there.
+These tags go into the resource's metadata, so any user can find a resource with a given tag by either clicking on that tag on a Resource Page; entering it into the simple search box; or selecting Tag in advanced search and entering the tag in the search box there.
 You can use any of these searches to create an RSS News Feed or podcast for that tag as well.